thetrueheavensequal/Evelyn/README.md

 `MACHINE NAME` | For VPS System `Machine` name | Type any name you want
 ***

+* Fork this project.
+* Fill the gaps.
-* go to `Actions` Tab and select one of system workflow.
+* Go to `Actions` Tab and select one of system workflow.
 * Click `Run Workflow` button on the left of `This workflow has a workflow_dispatch event trigger` line.
 * Wait until a few minutes.
 * Go to `https://dashboard.ngrok.com/endpoints/status` and check if theres a one online tunnel running.